 Nice work!
-You've given your org access to Analytics.
+You've given your org access to Einstein Analytics.
 But you’re not quite done.
 Your boss also wants people to use the Sales Analytics app, since it provides useful prebuilt dashboards.
-Luckily, Sales Analytics app setup is very similar to the setup for Analytics.
+Luckily, Sales Analytics app setup is very similar to the setup for Einstein Analytics.
 In fact, all Analytics apps have a similar setup process.

 Analytics apps tell easy-to-follow stories through interactive, ready-made dashboards that give you a visual summary of your Salesforce data.
-Think of an Analytics app as being built on top of Analytics.
+Think of an Analytics app as being built on top of Einstein Analytics.
 All the work to create a really useful dashboard—all the queries, design work, faceting, making everything look good—has already been done for you!

 The Sales Analytics app uses data from Sales Cloud to tell your company’s sales story.
 Service Analytics does the same with your Service Cloud data.
 And Event Monitoring Analytics pulls data from Salesforce event logs.